qinguorui2001/tp/docs/UserGuide.md

 * It is possible to give an assignment using `giveall` even if some students have the assignment already.
 Students who have the assignment will not receive a duplicate assignment.

-* When using `giveall` in the situation stated in point 3, the specified assignment in the input needs to have the same due date as the existing assignment. **The command will not be valid if the due date is different.** This is to ensure consistency of the due dates of the same assignment.
+* If some students already have the assignment, executing `giveall` requires the due date to be similar to the pre-existing assignments. **The command will not be valid if the due date is different.** This is to ensure consistency of the due dates of the same assignment.
 </div>

 <div markdown="span" class="alert alert-primary">